-There are currently an estimated 15,000 Hearing Officers in the United States.
-The Hearing Officer job market is expected to shrink by -3.6% between 2014 and 2024.
+There are currently an estimated 15,400 Hearing Officers in the United States.
+The Hearing Officer job market is expected to grow by 3.9% between 2016 and 2026.

 Hearing Officer Employability Rating

-Sokanu rates Hearing Officers with a F employability rating, meaning this career should provide poor employment opportunities for the foreseeable future.
-Over the next 10 years, it is expected the US will need 2,200 Hearing Officers.
-That number is based on the retirement of 2,200 existing Hearing Officers.
+F Sokanu rates Hearing Officers with a F employability rating, meaning this career should provide poor employment opportunities for the foreseeable future.
+Over the next 10 years, it is expected the US will need 2,800 Hearing Officers.
+That number is based on 600 additional Hearing Officers, and the retirement of 2,200 existing Hearing Officers.

 Demand for Hearing Officers